aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/development.md

     self.write_entire_row(csvrowdata)
 ```

-9. Calculating the confusion matrices and storing them.
+9. Calculating the confusion matrices and storing them. *Note that this step also saved the matrices in your results file as base64 images.*

 ```python linenums="1"
 # calculating the confusion matrices